 Lanchester analytic techniques are loosely based on Lanchester Laws, discovered by the late British aeronautical engineer, Frederick W. Lanchester (1868-1946).

 At the age of 28, he built England’s first gasoline-powered automobile.
 At 31, he founded the Lanchester Car Company.
 Its innovations include disc brakes, power steering, four-wheel drive, and fuel injection.

 After the outbreak of World War I, Lanchester became engrossed in the subject of air warfare.
 He focused on formulating the rules of its effectiveness.
 By doing some quantitative studies, he arrived at the Lanchester laws of combat.
-His findings are recorded in “Aircraft in Warfare: the Dawn of the Fourth Arm”.
+His findings were recorded in “Aircraft in Warfare: The Dawn of the Fourth Arm”.
 Lanchester published it in 1916.

 The British Royal Air Force adopted Lanchester’s resulting suggestions and established the Air Ministry.

-At some time after Pearl Harbour, US military researchers picked Lanchester theory up.
-US military applied Lanchester laws with overwhelming success in the latter stages of World War II, particularly in the Central Pacific theatre.
+At some time after Pearl Harbour, US military researchers stumbled upon Lanchester concepts.
+As a consequence, the US military applied Lanchester laws with overwhelming success in the latter stages of World War II, particularly in the Central Pacific theatre.

 After World War II, Morse and Kimball transferred Lanchester laws to operations research theory intended for use in business situations (“Methods of Operations Research“).
 In the 1950s, W. Edward Deming introduced this concept into Japan.
 Here, Lanchester thinking took root like a weed.

 Dr. Nobuo Taoka, a business consultant, acquired well-deserved fame by developing Lanchester Laws and their derivative Operations Research strategies into a novel marketing and sales strategy (1962-1984) steeped in conflict and strategic thinking.